 Following extensive flooding from the River Carron in November 2009, Aberdeenshire Council commissioned JBA Consulting to carry out a feasibility assessment with respect to seeking flood alleviation options for the River Carron and Glaslaw Burn.
-The study considered feasible options would consist of the following:
+The study considered feasible options could consist of the following:

-- 1. Construction of direct defences as a stand alone option. - Construction of direct defences combined with modifications to the channel and bridges (where applicable). - 3.
-Provision of upstream storage as a stand alone option. - 4.
+- 1. Construction of direct defences as a stand alone option. - Construction of direct defences combined with modifications to the channel and bridges 2. (where applicable). - Provision of upstream storage as a stand alone option.
+3. - 4.
 Construction of direct defences combined with upstream storage.

-Stonehaven was inundated again in December 2012 from reinvigorating the proposal for a Flood Protection Scheme to be constructed to alleviate flooding from this source.
-JBA Consulting has been commissioned to undertake the design of the proposed Flood Protection Scheme.
+Stonehaven was inundated again in December 2012, reinvigorating the proposal for a Flood Protection Scheme to be constructed to alleviate flooding from this source.
+JBA Consulting has been commissioned to undertake the design of the proposed River Carron and Glaslaw Burn Flood Protection Scheme (referred to hereafter as the Stonehaven Flood Protection Scheme).
+SH-JBA-00-00-RP-HM-002_P4.0_Preferred Scheme 1